 Kirchoff has served as Vice President of SEAMUS (Society for Electroacoustic Music in the United States) and is the founder and Artistic Director of Original Gravity: a Boston-based concert series that features the music of local composers and pairs that music with locally brewed beer.
-Together with Christopher Biggs, he founded SPLICE (Summer institute for the Performance, Listening, Interpretation, and Creation of Electroacoustic music) hosted at Western Michigan University and regularly tours and performs with the SPLICE Ensemble, who recently has been awarded grants from Chamber Music America, the Fromm Foundation, and the Barlow Foundation.
+Together with Christopher Biggs, he founded SPLICE Institute which is hosted at Western Michigan University and regularly tours and performs with the SPLICE Ensemble, who recently has been awarded grants from Chamber Music America, the Fromm Foundation, and the Barlow Foundation.
 Additionally, he is the pianist in the Boston-based quartet Hinge.

 The winner of the 2006 Steinway Society Piano Competition and the 2005 John Cage Award, Kirchoff was named the 2011 "Distinguished Scholar" by the Seabee Memorial Scholarship Association.
 He has also received composing grants from MetLife Meet the Composer and the Foundation for Contemporary Arts.